Siskin Hospital's Brain Injury Rehabilitation Program

 - Large private rooms with open floor plans

-- Each environment is used to either engage or relax an individual
+- Dedicated multi-sensory therapy room designed to engage or relax an individual through interactive sensory experiences

 Read more about the Siskin Hospital Multi-Sensory Environment